 Among teenagers, negative relationships are sometimes called ‘toxic friendships’.
 You might hear the people in them talked about as ‘frenemies’.
 If you’re worried about the impact of toxic friendships on your child, there are things you can do to help.

 To help your child avoid toxic friendships, you can try talking with your child about what ‘good’ friends are like – they’re the ones who look out for her, care about her, include her in activities and treat her with respect.
-This will help her work out which peers might be suitable friends.
+This will help her work out which people might be good to hang out with.

 If there are particular friends you think might be good for your child, try to make the most of his opportunities to socialise with them.
 For example, you might encourage him to take part in the same hobbies, sports or activities they do.

 When you get to know your child’s friends, you get the chance to quietly observe your child’s social interactions and pick up on any issues.
-You could encourage your child to have friends over and allow them to have a space in your home.
+You could encourage your child to have friends over and give them space in your home.